-I’ve enlisted a couple of friends (hereafter the Warren) to go down the Russia scandal rabbit hole with me for the next couple of weeks.
+I’ve enlisted a couple of friends to go down the Russia scandal rabbit hole with me for the next couple of weeks.
 Having been unable to find a centralized account of everything known and everything alleged, we’ve decided to make one ourselves.

 I’ll also soon be moving to a squalid apartment filled with newspaper cuttings and red string.